XRPLF/xrpl-dev-portal/docs/tutorials/how-tos/use-tokens/create-an-automated-market-maker.md

 Creating an AMM has a special [transaction cost][] to prevent spam: since it creates objects in the ledger that no one owns, you must burn at least one [owner reserve increment](../../../concepts/accounts/reserves.md) of XRP to send the AMMCreate transaction.
 The exact value can change due to [fee voting](https://xrpl.org/fee-voting.html), so you should look up the current incremental reserve value using the [server_state method][].

 It is also a good practice to display this value and give a human operator a chance to stop before you send the transaction.
 Burning an owner reserve is typically a much higher cost than sending a normal transaction, so you don't want it to be a surprise.
-(Currently, on both Mainnet and Devnet, the cost of sending a typical transaction is 0.000010 XRP but the cost of AMMCreate is 2 XRP.)
+(Currently, on both Mainnet and Devnet, the cost of sending a typical transaction is 0.000010 XRP but the cost of AMMCreate is {% $env.PUBLIC_OWNER_RESERVE %}.)

 {% tabs %}